G7 summit: UK warns Russia against Ukraine invasion | DW | 11.12.2021

 This comes as Russia has reportedly engaged in significant troop build-up near its border with Ukraine.

-Truss said that an invasion of Ukraine would be “a strategic mistake” with “severe consequences” for Moscow.
-The US and other NATO states have previously said that they will impose strict sanctions on Russia if they were to launch an invasion.
+Truss said that an invasion of Ukraine would be "a strategic mistake" with "severe consequences" for Moscow.
+The United States and other NATO members have previously said they will impose strict sanctions on Russia if Moscow launched an invasion.

 Truss said she wanted to work to "make sure that free democratic nations are able to have an alternative to Russian gas supplies."
 This follows US concerns around the Nord Stream 2 pipeline from Russia to Germany.